Skip to main content

 Kulemin told TSN Hockey Insider Chris Johnston in The Athletic that a focus on his son's hockey development led him back to North America.

-“I decided this year that I wanted my son to play here in Canada,” said Kulemin, who noted his son his son will play AAA in Toronto this season.
+“I decided this year that I wanted my son to play here in Canada,” said Kulemin, who noted his son will play AAA in Toronto this season.
 “It’s a good level of hockey.
 It’s a fast game here, it’s a little different than Russia.
 Teams have less players, so it’s like only three lines of forwards and back home it’s four lines.
 It’s a little more exciting, a little more ice time, so it’s going to be something new for him to go through.”

 The 38-year-old forward was a surprise addition to the Senators training camp roster earlier this month.
 He last played in the NHL during the 2017-18 season, skating in just 13 games with the New York Islanders.